-Under our employment agreement with our Executive Chairman, Andrew Stranberg, dated July 13, 2021 and effective as of November 8, 2021 (the "Stranberg Employment Agreement"), we agreed that, for a three-year term, unless terminated earlier in accordance with its terms, Mr. Stranberg's annual salary will be \$500,000, and Mr. Stranberg will be eligible for an annual cash bonus as determined by the board of directors.
+Under our employment agreement with our Executive Chairman, Andrew Stranberg, dated July 13, 2021 and effective as of November 8, 2021 (the "Stranberg Employment Agreement"), Mr. Stranberg will receive an annual salary of \$500,000, and Mr. Stranberg will be eligible for an annual cash bonus as determined by the board of directors.
 Pursuant to the Stranberg Employment Agreement, on November 12, 2021, we awarded Mr. Stranberg a stock option for the purchase of 400,000 shares of the Company's common stock at an exercise price of \$4.15 per share under a standard form of stock option agreement under the Plan.
 The stock option will vest over a four-year period with 25% of the option vesting on the first anniversary of the date of grant and the balance of the option (75%) vests monthly over the following three years after the first anniversary of the date of grant at a rate of 1/36 per month.

 Mr. Stranberg will be provided with standard executive benefits.
 The Company will also provide standard indemnification and directors' and officers' insurance.
-The Company may terminate Mr. Stranberg's employment Agreement, we must pay at least 24 months' severance, reimbursement of Mr. Stranberg for the first 18 months of the premiums associated with Mr. Stranberg s' continuation of health insurance for Mr. Stranberg and his family pursuant to COBRA, and immediate vesting of any outstanding unvested equity granted to Mr. Stranberg Employment Agreement after the initial three-year term, then we must pay six months' severance and reimburse the first six months of the premiums associated with Mr. Stranberg Employment Agreement after the initial three-year term, then we must pay six months' severance and reimburse the first six months of the premiums associated with Mr. Stranberg's continuation of health insurance for him and his family pursuant to COBRA.
-Mr. Stranberg is also subject to standard confidentiality and noncompetition provisions, and M